YexuanXiao/blog/_posts/2023/2023-04-19-Hardware-Memory-Models-en.md

 I'm purposely leaving out a lot of subtleties in the ARM and POWER weak memory models.
 For more detail, see any of [Peter Sewell's papers on the topic](https://www.cl.cam.ac.uk/~pes20/papers/topics.html#Power_and_ARM).
 Also, ARMv8 [strengthened the memory model](https://www.cl.cam.ac.uk/~pes20/armv8-mca/armv8-mca-draft.pdf) by making it “multicopy atomic,” but I won't take the space here to explain exactly what that means.

 There are two important points to take away.
 First, there is an incredible amount of subtlety here, the subject of well over a decade of academic research by very persistent, very smart people.
 I don't claim to understand anywhere near all of it myself.
 This is not something we should hope to explain to ordinary programmers, not something that we can hope to keep straight while debugging ordinary programs.
 Second, the gap between what is allowed and what is observed makes for unfortunate future surprises.
-If current hardware does not exhibit the full range of allowed behaviors—especially when it is difficult to reason about what is allowed in the first place\!—then inevitably programs will be written that accidentally depend on the more restricted behaviors of the actual hardware.
+If current hardware does not exhibit the full range of allowed behaviors—especially when it is difficult to reason about what is allowed in the first place!—then inevitably programs will be written that accidentally depend on the more restricted behaviors of the actual hardware.
 If a new chip is less restricted in its behaviors, the fact that the new behavior breaking your program is technically allowed by the hardware memory model—that is, the bug is technically your fault—is of little consolation.
 This is no way to write programs.

 ## Weak Ordering and Data-Race-Free Sequential Consistency {#drf}

 By now I hope you're convinced that the hardware details are complex and subtle and not something you want to work through every time you write a program.
-Instead, it would help to identify shortcuts of the form “if you follow these easy rules, your program will only produce results as if by some sequentially consistent interleaving.” \(We're still talking about hardware, so we're still talking about interleaving individual assembly instructions.\)
+Instead, it would help to identify shortcuts of the form “if you follow these easy rules, your program will only produce results as if by some sequentially consistent interleaving.”
+(We're still talking about hardware, so we're still talking about interleaving individual assembly instructions.)

 Sarita Adve and Mark Hill proposed exactly this approach in their 1990 paper “[Weak Ordering – A New Definition](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.5567)”.
 They defined “weakly ordered” as follows.